Tyrrrz/Gress/Readme.md

 progressMerged.Report(Percentage.FromFraction(0.5));
 ```

-### Muxing
+### Multiplexing

-Muxing allows a single handler to aggregate progress reports from multiple input sources.
+Multiplexing allows a single handler to aggregate progress reports from multiple input sources.
-This is useful when you want to track progress of an operation that itself encapsulates other operations.
+This is useful when you want to encapsulate several progress-reporting operations in a single higher-order operation.

-To do this, call `CreateMuxer()` on a progress handler and then create an input corresponding to each operation:
+To do this, create a muxer for the target progress handler and use it to create an input for each operation:

 ```csharp
 using Gress;